-- P3 Buildings should generally step down in height from the tallest buildings, being the Forum (201-207 Pacific Highway) down to the surrounding areas and the lower scale development on Chandos Street, Willoughby Road, Crows Nest Town Centre, the Upper Slopes Neighbourhood and Crows Nest Neighbourhood. - P4 Roof design presents a varied, composed and interesting skyline when viewed from a regional context. - P5 Architectural detailing and ornamentation provides a rich visual texture and a symbolic reference to the history of the place, the building's use or occupant. - P6 Developments on land greater than 1,000sqm should consider the incorporation of internal courtyards adjacent to laneways and through site links to broaden the range and form of open space in the locality.
+- P1 Buildings should generally transition in height from St Leonards Railway Station, Crows Nest Metro Station and Pacific Highway down to the surrounding areas and the lower scale development on Chandos Street, Willoughby Road, Crows Nest Town Centre, the Upper Slopes Neighbourhood and Crows Nest Neighbourhood. - P2 Roof design presents a varied, composed and interesting skyline when viewed from a regional context. - P3 Architectural detailing and ornamentation provides a rich visual texture and a symbolic reference to the history of the place, the building's use or occupant. - P4 Developments on land greater than 1,000sqm should consider the incorporation of internal courtyards adjacent to laneways and through site links to broaden the range and form of open space in the locality. - P5 Development is to be designed to maximise year round solar access to existing and the new public spaces to be created within the Planning Area. - P6 Tower elements located above the podium level should not exceed 45m in width, unless it can be adequately demonstrated that sufficient physical vertical articulation can be provided to break the tower elevation into distinct elements. - P7 Minimum floor to floor heights on land zoned B3 Commercial Core or B4 Mixed Use must be provided: